bootlin/training-materials/slides/debugging-application-profiling/debugging-application-profiling.typ

 - `cg_annotate` is a CLI tool used to visualize cachegrind simulation results.

-- It also has a `–diff` option to allow comparing two measures files
+- It also has a `--diff` option to allow comparing two measures files

 === Kcachegrind - Visualizing Cachegrind profiling data